United States Medical Licensing Examination (Step One)

 Example topic: Cardiovascular System

-A 55-year-old male with a history of non-Hodgkin's lymphoma presents to the clinic with complaints of progressive shortness of breath and fatigue.
-He recently completed a course of chemotherapy that included adriamycin.
-Physical examination reveals jugular venous distension and bilateral lower extremity edema.
-An echocardiogram shows a reduced ejection fraction.
-Given the patient's clinical presentation and recent chemotherapy, which of the following is the most likely adverse effect of adriamycin on the cardiovascular system?
+A 55-year-old male, with a history of non-Hodgkin's lymphoma and recent chemotherapy treatment including adriamycin, visits the clinic complaining of worsening shortness of breath and fatigue.
+During the physical examination, jugular venous distension and bilateral leg edema are noted.
+An echocardiogram shows a decreased ejection fraction.
+Based on his clinical picture and recent chemotherapy, what is the most probable cardiovascular adverse effect of adriamycin?

 1.